Within Europe - Erasmus+

 • meet students and teachers from all over Europe

-Blended Intensive Programmes (BIPs) are courses jointly organized by several universities and combine physical mobility (5-30 days) with a mandatory virtual component.
-This flexible exchange format allows students from all backgrounds, disciplines and levels to participate in international exchanges.
+Blended intensive programmes (BIP) are courses organised jointly by several universities and combine physical mobility (5–30 days) with a mandatory virtual component.
+This flexible exchange format allows students from any background, field of study, or level to take part in international exchanges.

-If you participate in an Erasmus+ short-term blended mobility, you can receive an Erasmus+ grant for the physical mobility, provided the basic conditions are met and grant funds are available.
+If you take part in a short blended mobility within Erasmus+, you may receive an Erasmus+ grant for the physical mobility, provided the basic conditions are met and funds are still available.

 Apply for this year’s BIP

-Want to study a course and spend a week in another European country?
-Apply for this year's Blended Intensive Program (BIP) and receive funding through Erasmus+.
+Interested in taking a course and spending a week in another European country?
+Apply for this year’s blended intensive programme (BIP) and receive support through Erasmus+.

 • A course worth at least 3 ECTS credits.